 - The GA Campgrounds are laid out like a city, with blocks and streets.
 Each major street, and every block, has its own name.

 - Learn what block you’re on, and what cross-street is nearest your camp.
 The campgrounds are huge, and knowing your “address” is extremely helpful.

 - When you leave your camp to explore, all valuables should be locked in your car, and out of sight.
-Keep in mind that a tent lock is not a major deterrent to those out in the campgrounds harvesting bad karma!

 - Make one of your first trips from camp to your Neighborhood Pod.
 There you will find information, showers, ice, and more.
 If anyone needs the help of the festival security or medical teams, bring them there, or head to the nearest Neighborhood Pod for assistance.

 - Clean your campsite daily, picking up any wayward items and trash.
+Nobody likes a litterbug.

-- Go forth, and welcome home.
+- Go forth and explore.
+Welcome home.

 TIPS FOR EXPLORING